- Our Team Values:+

 - A Steering Committee for the Kyra Teaching School Alliance to consider strategy, business planning, finance monitoring and performance.

-The Chairman of the LSB is Mr Timothy Culpin and the Clerk is Mr Peter Wilks.
-Both can be contacted via the school office.
-The members of the Lincolnshire Strategic Board are listed below, together with any special posts they hold and any interests that they have declared:
+The Chairman of the LSB is Mr Tim Dawson and the Clerk is Ms Pam Marshall.
+Both can be contacted via the school office at any of our schools or by email to firstname.lastname@example.org.
+The members of the Lincolnshire Strategic Board are listed below, together with any special posts they hold.
+To view the register of Governors’ Interests please click here, and to view attendance at meetings in 2016-17 please click here.

-- Mr Timothy Dawson – Vice Chairman of the Lincolnshire Strategic Board; Date of appointment: September 2016
+- Mr Timothy Dawson – Acting Chairman of the Lincolnshire Strategic Board.

-- Mrs Rebecca Homer – Governor with special responsibility for Special Educational Needs and Disability; Governor with special responsibility for Safeguarding; Date of appointment: September 2016
+- Mrs Rebecca Homer – Governor with special responsibility for Special Educational Needs and Disability; Governor with special responsibility for Safeguarding.

 Each of the three Educational Committees has two co-opted, non-voting members with relevant expertise.
 These are Mrs D Glover and Mrs D McKay (Benjamin Adlard), Mrs A Melhuish and Mrs J Healy (Lincoln Carlton) and Mrs R Horn and Miss Miss L Butler (Mount Street).